 If you are unable to participate in the try outs due to injury or availability you can apply for an exemption to be in consideration for selection.
 The selection panel will work with you to discuss your options but please note if you are unavailable for try outs there are no guarantees of selection.

-PLEASE NOTE: Try out exemptions are only offered in extreme circumstances.
+PLEASE NOTE: Try out exemptions are only offered using the criteria outlined in the exemption policy of the WBA website.

 Team Announcement Process